Mussadak Mirza#14447

 Mussadak is a senior London-based barrister, with over 20 years’ experience in litigation and advisory work across the UK and the Gulf.

-His domestic practice focuses on industrial disease litigation, with particular expertise in noise-induced hearing loss claims arising from the steel, rail, coal mining, and shipbuilding sectors.
+His domestic practice focuses on industrial disease litigation, with particular expertise in noise-induced hearing loss claims arising from the coal mining, steel, rail, shipbuilding and construction sectors.
 He is nationally recognised for his work in military claims, having acted for hundreds of former and serving personnel from the British Army, Royal Navy, and Royal Air Force.

-In addition to his domestic practice, Mussadak has an expanding international arbitration and international litigation practice in Gulf jurisdictions.
+In addition to his domestic practice, Mussadak has a growing international arbitration and offshore practice in Gulf jurisdictions.
 He is increasingly involved in matters governed by English law with an international element, and advises on merits, strategy, and dispute resolution.

-He is associated, in a non-practising capacity, with Bait Al Qanoon (BQ), a boutique law firm in Oman, and visits the Sultanate regularly to provide knowledge transfer, professional development, and comparative legal training.
+He is a visiting lecturer at Bait Al Qanoon (BQ) in Oman, and visits the Sultanate regularly to deliver knowledge transfer, professional development, and comparative legal training.

 As UK Lead of the Omani British Lawyers Association (OBLA), Mussadak promotes professional collaboration between the UK and Oman.
 He delivers webinars in partnership with the British Omani Society (BOS) and the cultural attaché of the Omani Embassy in London.